Netflix renews 'Queer Eye' for season 2

-(CNN)Netflix has its eye on another season of "Queer Eye for the Straight Guy."
+(CNN)Netflix has its eye on another season of "Queer Eye."

 The rebooted reality show, which debuted in February with a new cast of experts at the helm, has scored another season, the streaming service announced Monday.

-Netflix does not release ratings information, so it's not possible to say in any official capacity whether viewership contributed to the show's renewal, but the series unquestionably struck a chord with viewers.
+Netflix does not release ratings information, so it's not possible to say in any official capacity whether viewership contributed to the show's renewal, but the series unquestionably struck a chord with viewers.st

 "Queer Eye" has been praised for its warm and positive tone, bridge-building narratives and inspirational transformations.